BRPD: Second arrest made in murder of Southern student at Cadence apartments

 Police arrested Quen'Braylon Dunn, 21, for his alleged role in the murder of 21-year-old Donovan Pugh.
 BRPD said Pugh, a criminal justice major at Southern, was killed in a home invasion at the Cadence at Southern University apartment complex on Dec.
 3.

 BRPD believes Dunn and 20-year-old Zion Buck, who was arrested by U.S. Marshals on Dec.
-17, were trying to rob drugs from Pugh.
+17, were trying to rob the victim of narcotics

 Trending News

 Dunn was booked into the East Baton Rouge Parish Prison on charges of first-degree murder, home invasion and armed robbery.
+According to BRPD, he has an arrest history of sexual assault and simple burglary.

 More News